TomasVotruba/tomasvotruba.com/resources/posts/2020/2020-05-04-how-to-upgrade-to-symplify-8-from-sniffs-to-phpstan-rules.md

 - ~~`Symplify\CodingStandard\Sniffs\CleanCode\CognitiveComplexitySniff`~~
 - ~~`Symplify\CodingStandard\Sniffs\CleanCode\ClassCognitiveComplexitySniff`~~

-and replaced by more avanced AST in form of PHPStan rules:
+and replaced by more advanced AST in form of PHPStan rules:

 ↓